 - Can be expensive for a plugin.

-Wrapping up this top eCommerce solutions guide, we've recommended the the best eCommerce platforms for most people is Squarespace.
+Wrapping up this top eCommerce solutions guide, we've recommended the the best eCommerce platforms for most people is Shopify.

 As thorough as we have been in our review of the best eCommerce platforms currently available, this list is constantly up for negotiation.
 Therefore, we would suggest that you take this as a guide and shop around and see which platforms would work best with your specific requirements for an online store or service hub.